dfinity/portal/docs/developer-docs/integrations/rosetta/hotkeys.md

 `openssl pkey -inform pem -outform der -in private.pem -out public.der -pubout`

+### Hex representation

 The generated DER files are in a binary format not intended to be readable by humans.
-But you can get a hex representation of both keys:
+But we can get a hex representation of both keys:

-#### Private key
+### Private key

 `xxd -p private.der`